-MB NBs are the longest lived NBs in the larval brain and their growth and division only finally slows at about 72 hours after pupal formation (Siegrist et al., 2010), 24 hours after the termination of the other type I NBs (Yang et al., 2017a).
-It was previously shown that NB decommissioning is initiated through a metabolic response to ecdysone signalling, via

-Mediator (Homem et al., 2014).
-Elevated Imp level inhibits Mediator in the MB NBs to extend their lifespan by preventing NB shrinkage (Yang et al., 2017a).
-However, Yang et al. (2017), found that inhibition of the Mediator complex only partially explained the lack of cell shrinkage in the long-lived MB NBs, suggesting that other targets of Imp may also play a role in MB NBs.
+MB NBs are the longest lived NBs in the larval brain and their growth and division only finally slows at about 72 hours after pupal formation (Siegrist et al., 2010), 24 hours after the termination of the other type I NBs (Yang et al., 2017).
+It was previously shown that NB decommissioning is initiated through a metabolic response to ecdysone signalling, via Mediator (Homem et al., 2014).
+Elevated Imp level inhibits Mediator in the MB NBs to extend their lifespan by preventing NB shrinkage (Yang et al., 2017).
+However, Yang et al. (2017), found that inhibition of the Mediator complex only partially explained the lack of cell shrinkage in the long-lived MB NBs.
 Imp stabilisation of myc mRNA might additionally promote NB growth to contribute to extending the MB NB proliferative lifespan.
 In contrast, Imp levels decline faster in the other type I NBs, which would restrain their growth and division in preparation for their earlier decommissioning.